Multiple testing with persistent homology: Multiple hypothesis testing with topological summary statistics

+In the classical Neyman-Pearson paradigm for hypothesis testing one either \emph{rejects the null hypothesis} or \emph{fails to reject the null hypothesis} based on thresholds on the test statistic based on an $\alpha$ level of spuriously rejecting the null when the null is true.
+Consider not one but $m=10\,000$ hypothesis tests with an $\alpha$ level of $.05$ to reject the null hypothesis, one would expect that the null hypothesis will be incorrectly rejected in $500$ of the tests.
+This raises the need to control the number of false positives as one may need to conduct experiments to validate these $500$ tests In this section we will provide procedures to implement the two classical multiple hypothesis correction procedures: False Discovery Rate (FDR) corrections \cite{Korthauerrev} and the Family Wise Error Rate (FWER) corrections \cite{Nicholsrev}.
+We will apply these corrections to testing for interesting acyclicity in data.

-We will introduce the following notation to be able to discuss the different rates and quantities involved.
+The quantities in the following table will be used to define both the FWER and FDR control procedures.
 We are performing $m$ different hypothesis tests from which $m_0$ follow the null as the true distribution and $m_1$ have the alternative as true.
 We reject $R$ and accept $W$ of the tests.

-The quantities $U$ and $S$ measure the frequency for which we accept or reject the null correctly.
-The error quantity $V$ measures false discoveries (false positives, type I errors) and $T$ measures missed discoveries (false negatives, type II errors).
+The error quantities in the table are $V$ which quantifies the false discoveries (false positives, type I errors) and $T$ quantifies the missed discoveries (false negatives, type II errors).

-Rejcting a hypothesis is typically parametrized by its \emph{level} $\alpha = \mathbb{P}(V>0)$.
-There are two main extensions in terms of setting threshold levels for multiple testing corrections: \\ (a) The \textbf{family-wise error rate} is defined to be $\mathrm{FWER}=\mathbb{P}(V>0)$, the probability of making even a single false discovery.\\ (b) The \textbf{false discovery rate} is defined as the expected ratio of false discoveries among all discoveries: $\mathrm{FDR}=\mathbb{E}[V/R]$, with the convention that if there are no rejection at all, the ratio is set to 0.
+In standard (single) hypothesis testing the $\alpha$-level provides control of false positives $\alpha = \mathbb{P}(V>0)$.
+There are two main extensions to control false positives: \\ (a) The \textbf{family-wise error rate} is defined as $\mathrm{FWER}=\mathbb{P}(V>0)$, the probability making even a single false discovery over all of the multiple hypotheses.
+The FWER can be hard to control in many situations, it may be impossible to have zero falase positives.\\ (b) The \textbf{false discovery rate} is defined as the percentage of false discoveries amongst the tests that reject the null: $\mathrm{FDR}=\mathbb{E}[V/R \mid R >0]$.
+If there are no rejections then the ratio is set to $0$.
+Controlling for the FDR relaxes the strict control in the FWER by allowing for a percentage of false positives.

-Controlling for false discovery rates admits that false discoveries will be made as a matter of course, and aims to keep the rate of false discoveries to the significance level chosen, rather than keeping the probability of avoiding \emph{all} false discoveries to the significance level.